How to Build a Cryptocurrency Exchange Platform

 3. Build a prototype.
 Based on the draft and paper-based ideas, develop the minimum essential features of your platform.
 At this stage, you can even run tests with potential clients to collect feedback and improve the core functionalities:

 a.
 Back-end development.
-Build platform architecture and implement draft logic.
+Build crypto exchange architecture and implement draft logic.
 Remember to develop a platform with scaling in mind.

 b.
 UX/UI design.
 Develop efficient and user-friendly interface design based on the initial draft and updated feedback.